Hudson's Bay (department store): Following renaming to the Bay

 Hudson's Bay Company adopted the name the Bay for its retail stores in 1965.
 The stores in Quebec continued with the Morgan's banner until they were renamed the Bay in 1972.
 That same year, Hudson's Bay purchased Ottawa's Freimans department store and moved from the former Morgan's building on Sparks Street to the Freiman building on Rideau Street, closer to competing Ogilvy's and Caplan's.

 The Bay further expanded its presence in Eastern Canada by absorbing the Simpsons department store chain in 1991 and in Western Canada by taking over many former Woodward's outlets in 1993.
 The Toronto Queen Street flagship store was previously a Simpsons department store.
-In 1998, Hudson's Bay Company acquired the Canadian operations of Kmart and although the vast majority of the 112 locations either converted to Zellers or closed altogether, a few of them became the Bay stores.
+In 1998, Hudson's Bay Company acquired the Canadian operations of Kmart and although the vast majority of the 112 locations either converted to Zellers or closed altogether, a few became The Bay stores.
 Former Kmart locations were turned into the Bay specialty outlets, with the exception of the location at Georgian Mall, which was converted to a regular Bay store.
 Following the acquisition of the former department store Simpson’s, Hudson’s Bay retained 30% of shares in Simpsons-Sears.
-This was later sold off back to Sears Holdings.
+This was later sold back to Sears Holdings.

 In 1991, Hudson's Bay Company stopped selling fur.
 In 1997, the company reopened its fur salons, including a wider assortment of high-end designer furs.
 Fur salons included many exclusive fur designers, including Louis Féraud, Givenchy, Black Diamond Mink, and Grosvenor.